The Service Catalog is the central source of information about the services IONOS Cloud offers to its customers.

-IONOS Cloud S3 Object Storage API requires authentication with S3 specific key + secret credentials which can be retrieved as well as managed via DCD or CloudAPI.
+IONOS S3 Object Storage API requires authentication with IONOS S3 Object Storage specific key + secret credentials which can be retrieved as well as managed via DCD or CloudAPI.
 It has specific endpoints per location.
-Further details are provided in the chapter "IONOS Cloud S3 Object Storage".
+Further details are provided in the chapter "IONOS S3 Object Storage".

 IONOS Cloud provides the customer with the flexibility to change the ownership of the VDC.
 Any IONOS Cloud customer who is a billing contract owner has the capability of transferring the ownership of a VDC created under the scope of his account with all related rights and responsibilities to any other customer having a billing contract with IONOS Cloud.
 In order to change the ownership of his VDC the customer is requested to contact the 24/7 Enterprise Level Support.

-Furthermore, customers can configure their virtual servers via advanced settings, referred to as “Live Vertical Scaling” (LVS).
-LVS lets the customer add further resources to a virtual server while the operating system is in use.
-The scaling of resources without having to restart a virtual server can be applied as follows:
+Furthermore, it is also possible for a Dedicated Core Server to be configured with the help of advanced settings for the use of “Live Vertical Scaling” (LVS).
+LVS allows further resources to be added to your virtual machine while the operating system is in use.
+The scaling of resources without having to restart your virtual machine can be applied as follows:

 Possible configurations of a virtual server are presented in the table below: